Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Conclusions

 \section{Conclusions}

-The paper presented the initial study of \textit{Confidential Code Analysis}, a new research field that enables static code analysis tasks, such as vulnerability detection, in the encrypted domain while preserving code privacy.
-Also, \name\, is presented, the first tool of this field that leverages SSE to obtain an encrypted data structure in the form of an index that can be queried, thus allowing the representation of the data and control flow of a program and the execution of code analysis tasks in the form of searches. \name\, was tested with synthetic and real PHP web applications, and the results showed that it had a precision of 69\% and 93\%, and overall better results than two static analysis tools.
-The searches over encrypted code take no longer than on clear data, and the encryption overhead employed by the tool is minimal.
-Also, the proposed data structure to store the encrypted code requires less disk space than the one occupied by the source files.
+The paper presented the initial study of \emph{Confidential Code Analysis}, a new research field that enables static code analysis tasks, such as vulnerability detection, in the encrypted domain while preserving code privacy.
+Also, \name is presented, the first tool in this field to detect vulnerabilities in PHP web applications.
+The tool combines static analysis and SSE to obtain an encrypted data structure in the form of an inverted index that represents the program's data and control flow in a way that allows searches on it, i.e., the execution of code analysis tasks as a data flow analysis considering control flow. \name was tested on synthetic and real PHP web applications, and the results showed that it achieved 80\% and 93\% precision repectively, and overall better results than two other static analysis tools.
+The analysis tasks over encrypted code take no longer than on clear data, and the encryption overhead employed by the tool is minimal.
+Also, the proposed data structure to store the encrypted code requires less disk space than the source files.